 RELATED: I love this jacket for running!

-Training: There are training programs on the runDisney website to help you get ready for your big race day!
+Training: There are training programs on the runDisney website to help you get ready for your big race day, and more runDisney tips, too!

 Gear check: Disney gives you a big clear bag when you get your race shirt, and there is a sticker with numbers on it, you put it on the front of your bag (or they will give you a sticker race morning, depending on the race) and this makes it your gear check bag (be sure to tie a knot in the top of the bag so your stuff doesn’t fall out!)
 I pack my Magic Band for walking back through EPCOT to our hotel if I feel like it and am staying in the EPCOT resort area, my license and keys if driving, flip flops, a jacket, a towel, and my hotel room key if staying off property.